Quantum set theory: quantum conditionals and order of observable: Quantum set theory

 \subsection{First-order quantum sets}

 In the preceding section, we have shown that in quantum set theory, the equality axioms, in particular, the transitivity law and the substitution law, do not hold in general.
-In this section, we show that there is a broad class of quantum sets, including the internal reals, for which the equality axioms hold.
-This suggests that the violation of the equality axioms in quantum set theory is not really a serious obstruction to our attempts to reconstruct quantum theory on its base, in contrast to a prevailing criticism.\footnotemark
+In this section, we show that there is a broad class of quantum sets, called first order quantum sets, including the internal reals, for which the equality axioms hold.
+This suggests that the violation of the equality axioms in quantum set theory is not really a serious obstruction to our attempts to reconstruct quantum theory on its base, in contrast to a prevailing criticism.
+See, e.g., Gibbins \cite[p.~159--160]{Gib87} \begin{quotation} [$\ldots$] it seems that the revisionist should consider what quantum logical mathematics would look like, and whether quantum theory in particular could be reconstructed on its base. [$\ldots$] Gaisi Takeuti has shown that a quantum logical set theory is nonextensional -- and hence quite unlike anything we want to countenance as a `set theory' [$\ldots$].

+On the note of inevitable agnosticism we leave quantum logical mathematics, still skeptical of securing a sensible foundation for revisionist quantum logic, [$\ldots$]. \end{quotation} Note that in the above, the violations of the transitivity law and the substitution law for equality (see, Theorem \ref{th:c-ex-eq} for the present formulation) are wrongly called nonextensional; note that the extensionality axiom is satisfied according to the definition of equality.

 \bTheorem Let $\ph(x_1,\ldots,x_n)$ be a $\De_0$-formula in $\LL(\in)$.
 Let $u_1,\ldots,u_n, \bar{u}_1,\ldots,\bar{u}_n\in\VQ$.
 Suppose that $\dom(\bar{u_k})\supseteq\dom(u_k)$, that $\bar{u}_k(x)=u_k(x)$ if $x\in\dom(u_k)$, and that $\bar{u}_k(x)=0$ if $x\in\dom(\bar{u}_k)\setminus\dom(u_k)$ for $k=1,\ldots,n$.
 Then for $j=\rS,\rC,\rR$, we have \deq{ \valj{\ph(\bar{u}_1,\ldots,\bar{u}_n)} =\valj{\ph(u_1,\ldots,u_n)}. } \eTheorem \bProof Let $v \in\VQ$, $u=u_1,\ldots,u_n$, and $\bar{u}=\bar{u}_1,\ldots,\bar{u}_n$.
 Note that $0*_jp=0\And p=0$ for all $p\in\cQ$, since $p\commutes 0$.
 Hence, we have \deqs{ \valj{v\in \bar{u}} &=\dSup_{x\in\dom(\bar{u})}(\bar{u}(x)*_j\valj{v=x})\\ &=\dSup_{x\in\dom(u)}(u(x)*_j\valj{v=x})\\ &=\valj{v\in u}. } Since $v$ was arbitrary, we have $\valj{x\in \bar{u}}=\valj{x\in u}$ for all $x\in\VQ$.
 It follows that $\valj{x\in \bar{u}}=\valj{x\in u}$ for all $x\in\dom(v)$.
 Since $p\commutes 0$, we have $0\Thenj p=0^\perp\Or p=1$ for all $p\in\cQ$.
 Hence, we have \deqs{ \valj{\bar{u}=v} &= \dInf_{x\in\dom(\bar{u})}(\bar{u}(x)\Thenj\valj{x\in v}) \And \dInf_{x\in\dom(v)}(v(x)\Thenj\valj{x\in \bar{u}})\\ &= \dInf_{x\in\dom(u)}(u(x)\Thenj\valj{x\in v}) \And \dInf_{x\in\dom(v)}(v(x)\Thenj\valj{x\in u})\\ &= \valj{u=v}. } Thus, we have $\valj{\bar{u}=x}=\valj{u=x}$ for all $x\in\VQ$.
 It follows that $\valj{\bar{u}=x}=\valj{u=x}$ for all $x\in\dom(v)$.
 Hence, we have \deqs{ \valj{\bar{u}\in v} &=\dSup_{x\in\dom(v)}(v(x)*_j\valj{\bar{u}=x})\\ &=\dSup_{x\in\dom(v)}(v(x)*_j\valj{u=x})\\ &=\valj{u\in v}. } Thus, we have $\valj{\bar{u}\in x}=\valj{u\in x}$ for all $x\in\VQ$.
 We have proved the assertion for atomic formulas, and hence the assertion can be proved by induction on the length of the formula.
 The only nontrivial steps are for the cases where $\ph(u):=(\forall x\in u)\ph'(x,u)$.
 In this case, using $0\Thenj p=1$ for all $p$, we have \deqs{ \valj{(\forall x\in\bar{u})\ph'(x,\bar{u})} &= \dInf_{x\in\dom(\bar{u})}(\bar{u}(x) \Thenj\valj{\ph'(x,\bar{u})})\\ &= \dInf_{x\in\dom(u)}(u(x)\Thenj\valj{\ph'(x,u)})\\ &= \valj{(\forall x\in u)\ph'(x,u)}. } The proof is completed. \eProof